More than a hundred dollars worth of dress shirts and slacks were ruined in minutes!

 So how'd I do that?

-Here's how, in 3 easy to follow steps that I've repeated every time I go shopping for a major item.
+Here's how, in 3 easy to follow steps that I've repeated every time I go shopping for a major appliance or other major item.

 1. Shop Around

 This first point probably goes without saying for many of you, but make sure to shop around!
 Ask about delivery and setup charges as those can add up quickly.
 Free delivery and setup versus $150 or more per appliance at some places is a huge difference!

 The Internet has truly become a viable option for finding deals on major appliances, often offering prices hundreds of dollars less than you'll find in your local stores along with free delivery.
 Don't forget to check online!

 My favorite sites for major appliance deals are Best Buy and Amazon, both of which have rating systems where you can see exactly what other people think about the products.

 Amazon in particular has a lot of highly rated off brand appliances that can be purchased for a fraction of the price you'll find stuff in stores, and is incredibly easy to use.
 They also generally offer free shipping for large purchases.